What Do High School English Students Actually Need to Learn in the Age of AI?

 • Check in often and be present all around the classroom

 Whatever you decide to do in your classroom to answer the rise of AI, don’t give up hope!
 Our students need real teachers who work their hardest to teach them real, actionable skills.
-What we teach in English is as important as ever, we just need to get a little more creative in the delivery :)
+High school English is still where students learn to think critically, express themselves, and connect deeply with literature.
+We just need to get a little more creative in the delivery.

 Next